The Real (And Not-So-Real) People Behind Your Favorite Food Brands

 The spelling is phonetic, but the man is indeed real.
 Ettore (Hector) Boiardi started working in the kitchen of New York’s famed Plaza Hotel after emigrating from Italy.
 He eventually opened a restaurant in Cleveland and started selling his popular spaghetti sauce with packets of dried pasta.
 This business would soon transform into the Chef Boyardee brand we know today.

 Francesco Rinaldi sounds more like the name of a great Italian chef, but he is actually just a work of a clever company.
 The name came from the imagination of the brand’s original owner, Edward P. Salzano.
-While the name is fictional, the taste of the sauce is real—it took top honors in our Test Kitchen trial!

 The shortbread cookie was most probably named after the main character in R.D.
 Blackmore’s 1869 novel Lorna Doone: A Romance of Exmoor.
 While the book was loosely based on history, the name was a thing of legend—as yours will be if you make your family this delicious shortbread.
 Find them here.